-Lori Wright is currently displaying artwork through Feb.
-21 in the Riney Fine Arts Gallery in the Riney Fine Arts Center on the Wichita campus.
+The Friends University Alumni Art Show will be displayed from Sept.
+24 to Oct.
+22 in the Riney Fine Arts Gallery in the Riney Fine Arts Center.
 Gallery hours are from 8 a.m. to 6 p.m.
 Monday through Friday.
 There will be a Final Friday reception at 5:30 p.m.
-Jan.
-29. The reception is open to the public, and light snacks will be served.
+Sept.
+24 and a closing reception at 5:30 p.m.
+Oct.
+22. Both receptions are open to the public, and dessert will be served.

 Rolaine Hetherington, Friends University adjunct faculty, will present a free recital titled “Early American Music: Yankee Tunesmith and Their Music” at 3 p.m.
 Sept.
 26 in Alumni Auditorium in the Davis Administration Building.

 Hetherington, soprano, will be accompanied by Holly Ruth Gale, mezzo-soprano; John Hetherington, tenor; and Charley Sandage, bass.

 The Friends University Jazz Department is proud to present “Jazz and Strings” at 7:30 p.m.
 Thursday, Sept.
 30, in Sebits Auditorium.

 The concert will be dedicated to the late Gary Fletcher and will feature many of the jazz standards he arranged to feature jazz soloists with full string accompaniment.
 Featured soloists will include Steve Slater, Lisa Hittle and Jeff Gordon.
 The concert will also feature works written for Charlie Parker with strings and the Artie Shaw Concerto.

 Tickets are $8 for adults and $5 for senior citizens and are available by calling 316-295-5677.